vishwassingh45/Basic-DSA/Binary_Search/README.md

 Output: 1

+6. Find Pivot element in an array
+   Note:- Pivot element is a smallest element in an array.

+Example :- Input:- arr[3,8,17,1]
+            Output:- 4(index)

-6. Search in Rotated Sorted Array
+7. Search in Rotated Sorted Array

    There is an integer array nums sorted in ascending order (with distinct values).